Parking Rates for FALL 2019 to SUMMER 2020

 * Parkmobile - (Click here for more information about Parkmobile)

 To purchase permits please visit: UNT Parking Portal

-The holder of this permit may park in any space on campus except in reserved spaces in Lots 1, 2, 3, and 18; ADA spaces; No Parking areas; and fire lanes.
-A University or personal vehicle displaying this permit may park in any time zone or service/state vehicle space while being used for University business.
+The holder of this permit may park in any space on campus except in A - Reserved spaces in Lots 1, 2, 3, and 18; ADA spaces; No Parking areas; and fire lanes.
+A university or personal vehicle displaying this permit may park in any time zone or service/state vehicle space while being used for university business.

 This permit is for faculty and staff and non-UNT employees working on campus in support of UNT operations.
 Enforcement periods and parking zone privileges for “FS” lots and spaces are indicated in Appendix A - .

 • “FS” permits are honored in all “FS” and “E” lots